 When everyone else is regretting their gym membership in February, you and your fluffy companion will still be going strong on your plan for 365 days of walkies.
 The question is – how much exercise does a dog need every day?
 Read on to discover the benefits, exercise recommendation, handy tips and more!

 The benefits of exercise for dogs

 Regular exercise is important for a happy, healthy pooch.
 It’s key to fighting obesity, which can shorten your pet’s lifespan by up to two and half years according to researchers at the University of Liverpool.
-Plus on top of helping your dog keep physically fit, exercise provides much needed mental stimulation helping to ward off poor mental health and negative behaviours like chewing, digging and excessive barking.
+On top of helping your dog keep physically fit, exercise provides much needed mental stimulation.
+A bored pooch can be a destructive one.
+Exercise helps to ward off poor mental health and negative behaviours like chewing, digging and excessive barking.
 Not forgetting, it’s a great way to bond with your dog and is fun too.

 But how much exercise does a dog need every day?
 Is there such a thing as too much exercise?
 And isn’t every dog’s need different?
 If you’ve warmed up properly and raring to go, read on to find out more.